johnandrea/readgedcom/README.md

   'best-events': {'marr':0}
 }
 ```
 Those relationships are currently extracted from RootsMagic specific tags which can take values of "birth", "adopted", "step", "foster", "related", "guardian", "sealed", and "unknown".
+Also extracted are the adoption and pedigree tags.

 ## "Best" events